 To prevent your rice from burning or drying out, you should make sure that you don’t leave the pot on the stove for more than one hour if you want to be safe.
 It should stay good for a little longer but definitely turn off the heat if you are warming it up for more than an hour and fifteen minutes after the rice is fully cooked.

 You shouldn’t try to keep your rice warm for longer than an hour.
-If you need the rice to stay warm for a much longer period of time, you will have to take your rice off the heat.
+If you need it to stay warm for a much longer period of time, you will have to take it off the heat.
 When you are ready to use your rice, it will probably be cold.

 At that point, you will have to heat the rice back up again in the microwave.